codingconcepts/blog-posts/posts/go-proverbs.md

-I love (romantic love) the [Go Proverbs](https://go-proverbs.github.io).
-I've got a copy of them stuck up on the wall next to me at work and I've stuck one up in the canteen at work.
-They're short, sharp and easy to understand, once you understand them.
+I love the [Go Proverbs](https://go-proverbs.github.io) and I'm guilty of sticking them to walls indiscriminately.
+They're short, sharp and easy to understand.  *Once you understand them*.
 See [Rob Pike's talk](https://www.youtube.com/watch?v=PAAkCSZUG1cv) for context.

 The idea of language proverbs are nothing new.
 Most people have at least *heard* of the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#the-zen-of-python), which helps Python developers develop "pythonic" code.
 The Go Proverbs aim to help Go developers write "idiomatic" code in exactly the same vein; they're just more technical.